-It is because of Jesus’ sinless perfection that He is qualified to be the Savior of the world.
+It is because of Jesus’ sinless perfection, that He is qualified to be the Savior of the world.
 There is no other person who could make this claim.
-This is one of the reasons that these prophecies of the Messiah are so important.
-They validate, explain, and provide a foundation for all the events of Jesus’ life and define how He was able to perfectly fulfill all of the requirements of these many prophecies.
+This is one of the reasons why these prophecies of the Messiah are so important.
+They validate, explain, and provide a foundation for all the events of Jesus’ life, and define how He was able to perfectly fulfill all of the requirements of these many prophecies.

 Exodus 12:13 “Now the blood shall be a sign for you on the houses where you are.
 And when I see the blood, I will pass over you; and the plague shall not be on you to destroy you when I strike the land of Egypt.”

 Romans 5:8-9 “But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.
 Much more then, having now been justified by His blood, we shall be saved from wrath through Him.”